-This recipe begs to be made a day in advance, so that the cake can soak up nearly 4 cups of milk overnight.
+This cake begs to be made a day in advance so that the cake can soak up nearly 4 cups of milk overnight.
 Just whip the cream and top it on the day you serve it.

 What is Tres Leches Cake?